Sensing with shallow recurrent decoder networks: Background

-Both SDNs and QR/POD have been used successfully in the reconstruction of high-dimensional dynamical systems, but also to broader classes of images~\cite{manohar_data-driven_2018}.
+SDNs can be trained for any set of sensor measurements, and unlike QR/POD are not entirely reliant on principled sensor placement schemes.
+Still, previous empirical work suggests that even neural-network based reconstructions can be improved through the use of QR placement \cite{williams_data-driven_2022}.
+Both SDNs and QR/POD have been used successfully in the reconstruction of high-dimensional dynamical systems, but also for broader classes of images~\cite{manohar_data-driven_2018}.
 This extension is possible because both methods rely only on static, point measurements and each reconstruction is performed individually.
 Dynamical systems, on the other hand, inherently depend on the temporal evolution of the state, and incorporating this dependence into a method for reconstruction offers a natural improvement upon existing techniques.
-Our work includes these dynamics through the use of a trajectories of sensor measurements
+Our work includes these dynamics through the use of trajectories of sensor measurements.